hashicorp/packer/website/source/docs/builders/docker.html.markdown

 ---
 layout: "docs"
 page_title: "Docker Builder"
+description: |-
+  The `docker` Packer builder builds Docker images using Docker.
+The builder starts a Docker container, runs provisioners within this container, then exports the container for reuse or commits the image.
 ---

 # Docker Builder

 Type: `docker`

-The Docker builder builds [Docker](http://www.docker.io) images using Docker.
+The `docker` Packer builder builds [Docker](http://www.docker.io) images using Docker.
 The builder starts a Docker container, runs provisioners within this container, then exports the container for reuse or commits the image.